5 from 8 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Stuffed Lumaconi Pasta Recipe with Ricotta and Sausage is a comfort food classic that will have your belly doing the happy dance!
-This recipe combines sweet ricotta cheese with savory, delicious Italian sausage (wait, we snuck in a little spinach too).
-This authentic Italian dish will make everyone run to the table.
+This stuffed lumaconi pasta with ricotta and sausage is a comfort food classic that will have you doing the happy dance!
+This recipe combines sweet ricotta cheese with savory, delicious Italian sausage (and we snuck in a little spinach too).
+This authentic Italian dish is the perfect easy, 1-hour dinner!

 Lumaconi pasta shells are one of my favorite pasta shapes!
-Okay, I have a lot, but there is something about these giant pasta shells that scream comfort food.
-It is the perfect kind of pasta for stuffing and baking.
-The only hard part is deciding on what to stuff it with since there are so many delicious options!
+There is something about these pasta shells that scream comfort food.
+It is the perfect pasta for stuffing and baking.

-You will love this recipe if you love stuffed shells or types of stuffed pasta.
-I prefer the stuffed lumaconi pasta shells more!
-Since they are smaller, you can put a whole one in your mouth!
+The stuffed lumaconi pasta shells are smaller, so you can put a whole one in your mouth!
 You get the perfect bite of cheesy sausage goodness with the freshness of the tomato sauce.
+I know you will love this recipe as much as we do!

 Simple Ingredients